 Any failure to properly operate as the result of any of the single fault conditions described above shall result in a trouble condition indicated at the control.
-Any failure effecting one circuit shall not have an adverse effect with the proper operation of any other circuit.

 Exception: Any circuit specified to remain in the same room or 20 ft (6 m) or less in length and in conduit and limited to the connection of a single device (detector or solenoid).